 Agia Kiriaki Beach is a popular spot for watersports at the western end of the bay and the best snorkelling spots can be found at the eastern end.

-I didn’t spend much time at Agia Kiriaki Beach myself, but it is considered one of the most beautiful beaches in Milos and definitely worth checking out.
+I didn’t spend much time at Agia Kiriaki Beach myself, but it is considered one of the most beautiful beaches on Milos Island and definitely worth checking out.

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE

 Agia Kiriaki Beach

 White pebbly shores at Agia Kiriaki Beach

 Mandrakia is a small, picturesque fishing village featuring bays, beaches and colourful houses.
 Mandrakia Bay often gets overlooked though, in my opinion, it’s the most beautiful village in all of Milos.

 Mandrakia Beach lies between Firopotamos Beach and Sarakiniko Beach on the northern shores of Milos Island Greece.

 There is easy access for cars and scooters at Mandrakia Beach, and exploring the village on foot is the best way to experience this charming seaside bay.

 Mandrakia is such a small village that you can see all the sights in the short space of an hour, or if you have the time, you could easily spend half a day relaxing at the beach.

 Many tourists that visit Mandrakia Beach are only there to take photos of the colourful houses and fishing boats that lie in the bay.
 Though I must admit, this location is very Instagrammable.